All Episodes

 And it'll be the same thing with that with the passports.

-And it'll never be applied to Abdul Rahman Mohammed, but it'll apply to Pat.
+And it'll never be applied to Abdulrahman Mohammed, but it'll apply to Pat.

-You know, it'll turn out uh she'll she'll go up to uh Toronto uh for a couple of days uh shopping and to see an ABBA musical at the Princess of Wales Theatre, and she'll be coming back, and uh she won't have filled in the IU one two correctly, or she'll have a kinderg with her, and they'll take her passport.
+You know, it'll turn out she'll go up to Toronto for a couple of days shopping and to see an ABBA musical at the Princess of Wales Theatre.

-Cause that's the way all the laws work now.
+Because that's the way all the laws work now.

-They don't get the laws y we've got a bazillion laws, and Abdul Rahman Mohammed and all the other fellas uh tap dance their way round them without a lot of difficulty, because Obama's suspending them piecemeal all the time.
+We've got a bazillion laws and Abdulrahman Mohammed and all the other fellas tap dance their way around them without a lot of difficulty because Obama's suspending them piecemeal all the time.

-And people say, Well, we should pass more laws.
+And people say, well, we should pass more laws.

-And they'll pass more laws, and Abdul Rahman Mohammed will tap dance around them with ease, and they will never be applied to the people for which they were attended.
+And they'll pass more laws and Abdulrahman Mohammed will tap dance around them with ease and they will never be applied to the people for which they were attended.

 Mark Stein for Rush, more straight ahead.